SAP-archive/hcp-portal-service-for-pcm/README.md

    9. In the Communication Arrangement, click the entry of the new arrangement, then click Edit.
    10. Switch to the Technical Data tab.
    11. Click the Edit Advanced Settings button.
-   12. Make sure that the port is 443 and in the Path field add: portal/v1/services/invitations/continue _flow
+   12. Make sure that the port is 443 and in the Path field add: portal/v1/services/invitations/continue_flow/
    13. Click Save.

 ## 3. Create & Configure the PCM Site